uinix-js/uinix-theme/readme.md

 }
 ```

-To express styles as a simple function of state and props, simply pass a *style rule* to `renderer.renderStyle`:
+To express styles as a simple function of state and props, simply pass a *style rule* (function) to `renderer.renderStyle`:

 ```js
 const styleRule = (props) => ({